AngryApostrophe/ESPHome_MS5837/README.md

 - Pressure: hPa

 ### Smooth results (optional)
 If desired, the component will request multiple readings of the sensor values and average the results.
 This should help to smooth out any noise in the sensor.
 Simply tell it how many readings you would like to average.
 If this line is not included, it defaults to a single reading (no smoothing).
+Note that at higher OSR values this can add significant time.
 ``` yaml
 MS5837->SetResultsAvgCount(3);
 ```